openimsdk/open-im-sdk-web-wasm/README.md

 # JavaScript/TypeScript Client SDK for OpenIM 👨‍💻💬

-Use this SDK to add instant messaging capabilities to your JavaScript/TypeScript app.
+Use this SDK to add instant messaging capabilities to your XXX app.
 By connecting to a self-hosted [OpenIM](https://www.openim.online/) server, you can quickly integrate instant messaging capabilities into your app with just a few lines of code.

-The underlying SDK core is implemented in Go.
-JavaScript handles the logic of the SQL layer by virtualizing SQLite and storing it in IndexDB using [sql.js](https://sql.js.org/).
-The SDK exposes a re-encapsulated API for easy usage.
+The underlying SDK core is implemented in [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).
+Using the [WebAssembly](https://webassembly.org/) support provided by Go language, it can be compiled into wasm for web integration.
+The web interacts with the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core) through JSON, and the SDK exposes a re-encapsulated API for easy usage.
+In terms of data storage, JavaScript handles the logic of the SQL layer by virtualizing SQLite and storing it in IndexedDB using sql.js (https://sql.js.org/).

+The underlying SDK core is implemented in [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).
+Using [gomobile](https://github.com/golang/mobile), it can be compiled into an AAR file for Android integration.
+Android interacts with the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core) through JSON, and the SDK exposes a re-encapsulated API for easy usage.
+In terms of data storage, Android utilizes the SQLite layer provided internally by the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).

+The underlying SDK core is implemented in [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).
+Using [gomobile](https://github.com/golang/mobile), it can be compiled into an XCFramework for iOS integration. iOS interacts with the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core) through JSON, and the SDK exposes a re-encapsulated API for easy usage.
+In terms of data storage, iOS utilizes the SQLite layer provided internally by the [OpenIM SDK Core](https://github.com/openimsdk/openim-sdk-core).

 ## Documentation 📚